 Do make sure that all those keywords relate to your products or services and make sure that you’re structuring your site well around it.
 We always tell people to think of their site as a pyramid.
 Your brand is at the very top, below that is your cornerstone content for your “head: keywords, the keywords you care about the most, below those are dozens – if not hundreds or thousands – of pages, strengthening your site’s structure.

 So, even if you’re a reasonably small business, you’ll probably end up with a couple of hundred keywords.
 But you don’t have to have pages for all of these immediately.
 Prioritize with the above factors in mind!

 Your keyword strategy lives and breathes

-A final note: your keyword strategy should change every once in a while, it should adapt, grow with you.
-If it doesn’t, you’re doing it wrong.
-Now go, and create a keyword strategy.
-Or stay and comment with your remarks and questions!
+As you’ve hopefully understood: your branding and keyword strategy are intertwined.
+And, a final note: your keyword strategy should change every once in a while, it should adapt, grow with you.
+Now go, and create a keyword strategy!